 If this happens, the pressure inside your eyes will rise.
 You usually cannot feel this pressure, but it can cause damage to the optic nerve and lead to permanent vision loss.

 XALATAN® (latanoprost ophthalmic solution) works by increasing the outflow of the fluid inside the eye.
 This allows excess fluid to drain.
 In turn, the pressure in your eyes drops.

 If you think you have high eye pressure, or need high eye pressure treatment, talk to your doctor about whether XALATAN may be an appropriate option for you.

-XALATAN is for the treatment of high eye pressure/intraocular pressure (IOP) in people with open-angle glaucoma or ocular hypertension.
+XALATAN is a prescription medication for the treatment of high eye pressure/intraocular pressure (IOP) in people with open-angle glaucoma or ocular hypertension.

 Important Safety Information

-XALATAN may slowly cause darkening of the eye color due to increased brown color, darkening of the eyelid and eyelashes, and increased growth and thickness of eyelashes.
-Color changes can increase as long as XALATAN is administered, and eye color changes are likely to be permanent.
+XALATAN may slowly cause darkening of the eye color, darkening of the eyelid and eyelashes, and increased growth and thickness of eyelashes.
+Color changes may increase as long as XALATAN is administered, and eye color changes are likely to be permanent.